adellorto/Advanced-Simulation---Group-12/EPA133a-Lab/EPA133a-G12-A2/data/README.md

 You may change the data format and structure if the model generation (`generate_model`) routine is adapted accordingly.

-All data files contained in this directory are used as demonstration for model generation.
-They are not based on real data.
+All data files contained in this directory are used as input for model generation.
+Files `demo-1.csv`, `demo-2.csv`, and `demo-3.csv` do not contain real data and are simply used for practice.